Elder-coz/Hello-world/README.md

 # Hello-world
-Bring you the important news on Crypto currency investment and the best platform to vote
+Bring you the important news on Crypto currency investment and the best platform to invest